purescript-polyform/polyform/README.md

 ```
 results in `Invalid [e1, e2]`.
 Please check ["Purescript by Example"](https://leanpub.com/purescript/read#leanpub-auto-applicative-validation) and [purescript-validation](/purescript/purescript-validation) for more info.

-There is no magic.
-Appy which hold the laws can be simply implemented like:
+There is no magic here. `Apply` which hold the laws can be simply implemented like this:
 ```purescript
 instance applyV ∷ (Semigroup e) ⇒ Apply (V e) where apply (Valid f) (Valid a) = Valid (f a)